-Clinical Scan Finals are 35%-40% of the clinical course grade.
+Clinical Scan Finals are 30%-40% of the clinical course grade beginning the second semester of the program.
 The Scan Final consists of 10 criteria and is a pass or fail (0 or 100).
 If a student fails 3 or more criteria they have failed the Clinical Scan Final.
 During the 2 year program the student is allowed only 1 Clinical Scan Final retest.
 The instructor determines the time of the retest according to scheduling constraints.
 Be advised, the retest may be scheduled the same day as the initial Scan Final.
 If the student fails the initial Clinical Scan Final and retest, the student fails the course and program.
 If the students passes the retest they can continue in the program.
 If at any point during the program a student fails 2 Clinical Scan Finals the student fails the clinical course and program.